 Contributed by Salima Stanley-Bhanji

-“Lost and Found” is the theme for Humainologie’s inaugural Short Story Festival.
-Aimed to promote the practice and art of storytelling, the Short Story Festival is a non-competitive creative outlet that celebrates the written short story, a literary form shaped by oral storytelling traditions throughout time and from communities all over the world.
-To learn more about the festival or to submit a story before the October 6, 2021 deadline go to: http://www.humainologie.com/short-story-festival/.
+“Lost and Found” is the theme for Humainologie’s inaugural Short Story Festival, a festival that celebrates a literary form shaped by oral storytelling traditions throughout time and from communities all over the world.
+To learn more about the festival or to submit a story before the October 31, 2021 deadline, go to: http://www.humainologie.com/short-story-festival/.